-- Wear rubber boots and waterproof gloves. - When doing work that could create dust or flying debris, wear eye protection and a dust mask. - Remove standing water.
+- Wear rubber boots, waterproof gloves, goggles, and a facemask during cleanup. - Remove standing water.
 If there is fuel oil floating on top of the water in a flooded basement, the oil should be cleaned up before the water is pumped out.
-Environmental contractors have special apparatus to contain the spilled oil. - Remove wet materials. - Discard items soaked by sewage or floodwaters that cannot be thoroughly cleaned and dried within 24-48 hours. - Thoroughly wash walls, floors, closets, shelves, and non-porous house contents with household cleaners or soap and water.
-Disinfect with a solution of one cup bleach to five gallons water.
-(Be careful about mixing household cleaners and disinfectants together.
-Check labels for warnings.) - Carefully clean surfaces that come in contact with food and children's play areas. - Replace disposable filters in your heating/ cooling system and any wet fiberboard and insulation. - Clean and disinfect heating and air conditioning ducts that have been flooded.
+Environmental contractors have special apparatus to contain the spilled oil. - · Remove wet materials. - Discard items soaked by sewage or floodwaters that cannot be thoroughly cleaned and dried within 24-48 hours. - Thoroughly wash walls, floors, closets, shelves, and non-porous house contents with household cleaners or soap and water.
+Disinfect with a solution of one cup bleach to five gallons water. (\Be careful about mixing household cleaners and disinfectants together.
+Check labels for warnings).

+- Carefully clean surfaces that come in contact with food and children's play areas. - Replace disposable filters in your heating/ cooling system and any wet fiberboard and insulation. - Clean and disinfect heating and air conditioning ducts that have been flooded.
 Consider hiring professionals for this service. - Open windows and doors.
 If it is safe to use electricity, use fans and dehumidifiers during and after the use of cleaning and disinfecting products.